-- 7.1 Subject to Cabinet approval of £100k of development funding, officers will develop proposals for the Carbon Reduction Fund.
+- 7.1 Officers will develop proposals for the Carbon Reduction Fund.
 This will include working in collaboration with partners to develop a funding and delivery mechanism to support renewable energy generation, including community energy projects.
-Following the development work, full proposals for a Fund will be presented to Cabinet for discussion with an ambition that the Fund would support over £10m of projects. - 7.2 It is recommended that Cabinet approves £100K to develop the interventions to support citizen, community, business and public sector engagement.
+Following the development work, full proposals for a Fund will be presented to Cabinet for discussion with an ambition that the Fund would support over £10m of projects. - 7.2 It is recommended that an allocation of £100K is agreed to develop the interventions to support citizen, community, business and public sector engagement.
 This will enable the NTCA to work with Local Authorities and other stakeholders to play a convening role and support collaboration across sectors on issues relating to climate change.
-A report will be prepared for Cabinet in due course on the specific proposals for investment. - 7.3 NTCA will work with partners to examine the evidence base for climate adaptation in the North of Tyne region.
+A report will be prepared for in due course on the specific proposals for investment. - 7.3 NTCA will work with partners to examine the evidence base for climate adaptation in the North of Tyne region.
 This will help to establish what evidence may be needed to inform investment decisions and whether there would be value in commissioning further work to establish a NTCA approach to climate adaptation. - 7.4 NTCA will start work to assess the carbon emissions of the Combined Authority and work towards becoming a net zero organisation.
 This will include a review of options to incorporate climate change and environment into NTCA decision making.
 NTCA will also develop a climate change awareness training programme for NTCA staff. - 7.5 Cabinet will be kept fully up to date with the progress on the development and delivery of the programme.